Augie Doggie and Doggie Daddy: Theme song

 A 45 rpm record released at the height of the show's popularity featured the show's theme song.
 The lyrics included this chorus:

 An instrumental version of the song was used as the introductory theme to each cartoon.

 Character information

 Augie Doggie

-Augie is a highly spirited pup who is motivated by ambition and the desire to make his father proud.
+Augie is a highly spirited male pup who is motivated by ambition and the desire to make his father proud.
 He is typically seen wearing only a green shirt.
 Possessing some knowledge in science and the ability to converse with animals, Augie would often capitalize upon his father's foibles.
-In the 2021 series Jellystone!, Augie is depicted as female.
+Daws Butler voiced the character.
+In the series Jellystone!, Augie is depicted as female.

 Doggie Daddy

 The smooth-talking Doggie Daddy attempts to provide strict parental guidance to Augie, often to Augie's displeasure.
-Doggie Daddy is usually depicted wearing only a collar.
+Doggie Daddy is usually depicted wearing only a purple collar.
 Despite his strictness, Doggie Daddy has a warm personality and typically acquiesces to his son's wishes.
 Doug Young voiced Doggie Daddy as a Jimmy Durante impersonation.